 - mandarin – which is excellent for vitamin C, which is handy for preventing skin wrinkling.

-I assume Gordon Ramsay doesn’t like mandarins, because he has a face like an unmade bed.
 Don’t forget, if you want a gloriously ostentatious way of serving up your water (and don’t think for a second that come Eurovision night that isn’t going to be full of punch) you can buy one from Amazon.
 I will say this, we’ve certainly consumed a lot more water since we bought it, but that’s more because I’m such a tight-arse that I’m determined not to lose face and see it consigned to the back of the cupboard along with the lollipop maker and the ravioli crimper.

 BODY MAGIC IDEA – GEOCACHING